JeffBNimble/LoLBookOfChampions-swift2-sqlite/Readme.md

+# NOTE
+This README is not accurate and is out of date, but the code is working.
+Updates to the README are coming soon!

 # Installation
 * Use [CocoaPods](http://www.cocoapods.org), navigate to the project folder containing the podfile and run `pod install`
 * Open the workspace in either XCode or AppCode, compile and run the app.
 Note: This application is written in Swift 2 and therefore requires you to use XCode 7 or later